-What I do know is that there used to be this great little locally-owned spot that had some really unique and delicious dishes – and I miss it terribly.
+There used to be this great little locally-owned spot that had some really unique and delicious dishes – and I miss it terribly.
 In addition to some delicious bread and killer strawberry cake, the owner made this super delicious caesar salad that had bowtie pasta in it.
-She called it her Pasta Caesar Salad and it was one of my favorite things she made.
-It was romaine, bowtie pasta, parmesan cheese, croutons, a delicious and tangy caesar dressing, and she topped hers with chicken.
+She called it her Pasta Caesar Salad, and it was one of my favorite things she made.
+It was romaine, bowtie pasta, parmesan cheese, croutons, and a delicious and tangy caesar dressing.
+She even topped hers with chicken.
 The bold flavors and varying textures were just amazing.

-While in most dishes, especially hot ones, you wouldn’t want to rinse your pasta because the starch on it helps the sauce stick to the pasta, in this case it’s something I always like to do.
+- Rinse your pasta in cool water!
+While in most dishes, especially hot ones, you wouldn’t want to rinse your pasta because the starch on it helps the sauce stick to the pasta.
+In this case, it’s something I always like to do.
 Rinsing it in cool water helps to stop the cooking process, keeping it from getting too soft.
 It also washes away excess starch which means the pasta won’t stick together while it rests.

 Pasta Caesar Salad